CLNelson1993/ChristmasFlair/README.md

 3. In diozero-distribution-1.3.5, move all .jar files into the new libs directory.
 4. In your IntelliJ project, the .jar files should be showing in libs now.
 5. Still in IntelliJ: Right click on libs, click "Add as library..."
+6. A popup should appear with 3 options.
+They should look like this:

-6. -Name = libs
+   -Name = libs

    -Level = Project Library

     -Add to module: ChristmasFlair
-8. diozero should now be integrated into your IntelliJ project.
+9. diozero should now be integrated into your IntelliJ project.
-9. To test it:
+10. To test it:

    -I've put together a class named LEDstrip_LessParameters.java (not sure if it functions yet but it will help here)